johannesnicolaus/ASURAT/README.md

 cerv_cor <- do_cor_variables(obj = cerv, method = c("spearman"))
 ```

 Save the objects.
-Please note that the suffixes of the following filenames, such as `09` and `005`, are only for identifying the computational steps (there is no special significance).
+Please note that the suffixes of the following filenames, such as `09`, `005`, `006`, are only for identifying the computational steps (there is no special significance).

 ```R
 saveRDS(cerv, file = "backup/09_005_cerv_correlation.rds")